giannellaborg/2SVen/README.md

 # ²SVen

-²SVen stands for '2-Step Verifications: enabled notifications'.
+²SVen stands for '2-Step Verification enrollment notifications'.
 It is a simple Slack Webhook service, written in Google Apps Script (gs) that posts updates in a Slack channel regarding changes to 2-Step Verification (2SV) enrollments in GSuite.

 ## Summary